 The land rights of those living in these areas remain undocumented and insecure.
 Post-apartheid legislation continues to entrench the old homeland boundaries and the reinforce old relations of power between chiefs, local elites and ordinary citizens.
-Although customary law norms are dynamic and have adapted in places to recognise the land needs of households headed by single women, land rights and access of women remain constrained and vulnerable in many settings.
-This also reflects that women are often excluded from participating in customary courts (Weeks, S. 2011).
+These relationships have been further reinforced by the recent signing into law of the Traditional and Khoi San Leadership Bill and the Traditional Leadership and Governance Framework Amendment Bill on 20 November 2019.

 The 1913 Land Act designated 7% of South African land as “native reserves” in which Africans could acquire land, prohibiting Africans from acquiring land outside of those areas (and prohibiting non-Africans from acquiring land inside the reserves).
 The area of the “reserves” was expanded in 1936 by the Native Trust and Land Act to 13.6% of SA land.

 The name “bantustan” was an apartheid term for the land in these reserves.
 Apartheid laws sought to consolidate the bantustan “homelands” as the basis for separate development.

 With the passing of the Bantu Authorities Act (No. 68 of 1951) the apartheid state set out to take total control over the institution of chieftainship, already distorted by decades of colonial interference.
 The Bantu Authorities Act abolished the Bhunga council system established in 1894 which had combined elected and nominated members for local governance purposes.